UNICEF is stockpiling half a billion syringes to get ready for a COVID-19 vaccine

 UNICEF is also working on other key parts of the logistics puzzle, such as plans to charter flights to deliver vaccines.
 Most vaccines need to be kept at cold temperatures or they become unusable; in areas where electricity is unreliable or doesn’t exist, keeping the vaccines viable will be another major challenge.
 By the end of 2021, the agency—which is currently mapping out where refrigerators exist—plans to install 65,000 solar fridges in developing countries.

 All of the efforts are an extension of its ongoing work.
-Next year, for example, in addition to the billion syringes it will have ready for COVID vaccines, it will also order another 620 million syringes for other vaccines such as measles.
+Next year, for example, in addition to the billion syringes it will have ready for COVID-19 vaccines, it will also order another 620 million syringes for other vaccines such as measles.
 “We’re well experienced in doing this procurement,” says Matthews.
 “But, of course, the magnitude of what we’re dealing with in terms of the rollout of the anticipated COVID vaccine is a significant scale-up, over the next couple of years, in terms of the sheer volumes that we’re talking about.”